chrisckwong821/Yearn-Swaap-VaultV3/README.md

 ## Disclaimer (Security)
 We have tested the happy scenarios, but thorough testing of all edge cases is needed before using this strategy live.</br>
 We strongly advise against using this code in its current form on the mainnet.</br>
-The main purpose of this repository was to demonstrate a proof-of-concept for the Yearn Swap strategy on Polygon for the Yearn Hackathon.</br>
+The main purpose of this repository was to demonstrate a proof-of-concept for the Yearn Swaap strategy on Polygon for the Yearn Hackathon and gauge the response.</br>
-We have also made some trust assumptions, which we have marked with the @audit tag as comments in the contracts. </br>
+We have also made some trust assumptions, which we have marked with the "@audit" tag as comments in the contracts. </br>
-Some of these assumptions are cautious, while others must be carefully considered before actively using this strategy.</br>
+Some of these assumptions are precautionary, while others must be carefully considered before actively using this strategy.</br>

 ## Future Vision
-Depeding upon feedback from you all, if we are confident that users would love to use this, we can proceed with the development of this strategy. </br>
+Depeding upon feedback from you all, if we are confident that users would love to use this, we can continue the development of this strategy. </br>
 Initially, we will prioritize testing all scenarios and reviewing our assumptions.</br>
 Subsequently, we intend to implement a DOUBLE strategy as demonstrated in the following video.</br>
 **Double LP Strategy** : [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b8/YouTube_play_button_icon_%282013%E2%80%932017%29.svg/1280px-YouTube_play_button_icon_%282013%E2%80%932017%29.svg.png" width="30px">](https://drive.google.com/file/d/1T4KY4Mf_4xG2kY8GtI142DQVyelTQDU-/view?usp=sharing)